10 Real Life Ways to Make Tiny Closets Work

 If there was ever a topic that I would be considered an expert on, it’s living with tiny closets.
-My house is a delightful 1000 square feet of 50’s bliss, but 50’s houses have piddly closets!
+My former house was a delightful 1000 square feet of 50’s bliss, but 50’s houses have tiny closets!
 My grandma explained to me that this is because people had so few clothes back then, just some work clothes and a couple of nice church outfits.

 Ok, let’s get organized!